gobelinlabs/gobelinlabs.github.io/content/en/posts/why_do_you_use_battlemaps.md

 Or should I consider that every tiny little bit of details should be considered as is and as part of the actual scene in which the characters are living?

 Let me explain quickly why this question troubled me:
 1. If the map is partially abstracted, then it's only decorative.
-Players appreciate the visuals but can't rely on them so this means lots of questions like "what do I see *actually*?" ► There is a feeling of dissonance between what they see and what their character sees and it kinda holds back the immersion: the map may feel like a pretty but meaningless stuff, and I didn't wan meaningless stuff ruining our game experience.
+Players appreciate the visuals but can't rely on them so this means lots of questions like "what do I see *actually*?" ► There is a feeling of dissonance between what they see and what their character sees and it kinda holds back the immersion: the map may feel like a pretty but meaningless stuff, and I didn't want meaningless stuff ruining our game experience.
 1. If the map is litteral, then every tiny detail can be used not only by me, but also by my players ► they can spot details I didn't see neither anticipated and use them to bring a solution to the scene.
 This situation do demands flexibility!
 1. It's a binary situation: you can't make compromises as the players have to know if they can rely on the details or not.

-Relying on depicted details as narratives can be a trhilling thing but it thoroughly depends on both map's definition and quality.
+Relying on depicted details as narratives can be a thrilling thing but it thoroughly depends on both map's definition and quality.
 If you've got details but a poor resoltion, you're stuck with a bunch of pixels -- good luck to come up with great narratives from there !
 On the other hand, if you've got a nice high-res map, you're able to zoom in at a really satisfying and immersive level, but your loading time is gonna be a pain if everyone doesn't have a good (I mean sometimes a really good) internet connexion.
 Plus, resolution doesn't mean details: you still have to find qualitative maps that do convey a story through a subtle and fine composition and... well, that's quite a rare golden fish!

-Okay, okay, I may have raised my expectations just a little bit high here, I admit: light details *may also* convey *some* stories.

 So in the end, seeing this item getting votes was really interesting.
 There definitely is a discussion to dive in here!